 - Once the process completes, you should be able to use Firefox OS again! 🙂

 DISCLAIMER: Please note that the steps I’ve mentioned here are what I followed to try out Android on a couple of my Keons.
 These steps involve flashing the device, hence involve a very real risk of ending up with a bricked [dead] phone.
 As such, go about the process at your own risk.
 I’m in no way liable for any unforeseen results coming out of this process.

-About Sayak SarkarWeb Ninja, Open Source Evangelist, Mozillian, Geek, M.Sc.
-(Computer Applications) from Symbiosis Institute Of Computer Studies & Research (SICSR), Pune, Maharashtra, India.
-Worked at Mozilla Foundation, Red Hat, Software Development & Research Cell at SICSR.
+About Sayak SarkarWeb Ninja, Open Source Evangelist, Mozillian, Geek, Currently working as a Principal Software Engineer at Red Hat.
+In the past I've worked at Changer Technologies, LLC, The Mozilla Foundation and Software Development & Research Cell at SICSR among others.
 Originally from Kolkata, West Bengal.
-Open Source Contributor, Interested in Web Development as well as Technological Localizations.
+Open Source Contributor with a special interest in Web Development.
 Follower of all updates related to Free and Open Source Software.

 Posted on March 24, 2014, in Android, Firefox OS, How-to Guides, Mobile, Mozilla, Technology and tagged adb, Android, android installation, devices, dual boot, fastboot, firefox, firefox os backup, flash, flashing devices, flashing firefox os, flashing keon, flashing mobile phones, geeksphone, google, ice cream sandwich, ics, installation, installing android, Keon, Mobile device, mobile devices, mozilla, Operating system, os, ROM, twrp.
 Bookmark the permalink.
 25 Comments.